oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Identifiers

-Graph names, variable names, and property names all take the form of an identifier that consists of an alphabetic character followed by zero or more alphanumeric or underscore (i.e. `_`) characters:
+Graph names, variable names, property names, and labels, all take the form of an identifier consisting of an alphabetic character followed by zero or more alphanumeric or underscore (i.e. `_`) characters:

 ```bash
 IDENTIFIER ::= [a-zA-Z][a-zA-Z0-9\_]*